 Reconnection means the restoration of a supply through a connection following disconnection for failure to pay a bill.

-Total number of connections on the distributor's network means the number of residential and business customer connections on 30 June.
+Total number of connections on the distributor's network means the number of residential and business customer connections as at 30 June.